 CITyFiED Site Soma

-Soma is located in the Manisa province, western Turkey and has a population of about 90 000 people.
+Soma is located in the Manisa province, western Turkey and has a population of about 90,000 people.
 The town has grown around the lignite mining industry and the lignite-fired thermal power plant.
-The pilot demonstrator district consists of a total gross area of 64 971 m2, of which 41 158 m2 is a conditioned area.
-The total population in the demo site is around 2000 people.
+The demonstration site district consists of a total gross area of 64,971 m2, of which 41,158 m2 is a conditioned area.
+The total population in the demonstration site is around 2,000 people.

 Taking into account these conditions, two different retrofitting strategies were implemented: